The 5 best ways to supercharge your Wi-Fi network

 These devices work in unison to create a single network and are generally pretty easy to set up.
 Kits start around $200, and allow you to add satellites if you need to extend your range.

 I use the Netgear Orbi system in my house.
 I have the router plugged into my Verizon FiOS box in the basement, an extender plugged into an outlet in the kitchen one floor up, then another in a bedroom one floor above that.
-I work in an office in the attic above the bedroom, and the kit covers every inch of my 3,000square-foot house, plus the surrounding small yard and detached garage.
+I work in an office in the attic above the bedroom, and the kit covers every inch of my 3,000-square-foot house, plus the surrounding small yard and detached garage.
 Setup took about 15 minutes.

 If you’re fed up with your current system and you’re looking to nuke it all and start from scratch, then a whole-home system should be high on your list.
 These systems cure a lot of ills, so if something like that doesn’t solve your problem, your next call might need to be to an exorcist or a professional networking installer—or both!